CartoDB/Windshaft-cartodb/README.md

 [![Build Status](https://travis-ci.org/CartoDB/Windshaft-cartodb.png)](http://travis-ci.org/CartoDB/Windshaft-cartodb)

-This is the CartoDB map tiler.
+This is the CartoDB 2.0+ map tiler.
 It extends Windshaft with some extra functionality and custom filters for authentication

-* reads dbname from subdomain and cartodb redis for pretty tile urls
+* reads dbname from hostname and cartodb redis for pretty tile urls
 * configures windshaft to publish ``cartodb_id`` as the interactivity layer
 * gets the default geometry type from the cartodb redis store
-* allows tiles to be styled individually
 * provides a link to varnish high speed cache
 * provides a infowindow endpoint for windshaft
-* provides a ``map_metadata`` endpoint for windshaft
+* provides support for template signed maps

 Requirements
 ------------